 On August 18, 2015, we entered into a new credit facility (the "Credit Facility") with JPMorgan Chase Bank, N.A., The Huntington National Bank, Citizens Bank, National Association and J.P.
 Morgan Securities LLC.
 In connection with the execution of the Credit Facility, the credit agreement in place at June 30, 2015 (the "Old Credit Agreement") was terminated, and all outstanding amounts were paid in full.
-The Credit Facility consists of a \$100 million five-year revolving facility (the "Revolving Credit Facility") and matures on August 18, 2020.
-On June 27, 2018, the Company entered into a Second Amendment to its Credit Facility, dated August 18, 2015, and amended on September 1, 2017, extending the revolving credit maturity date under the Credit Agreement for five years after the date of the amendment to June 27, 2023.
+The Credit Facility consists of a \$100 million five-year revolving facility (the "Revolving Credit Facility") and initially matured on August 18, 2020.
+On June 27, 2018, we entered into a Second Amendment to our Credit Facility, which had first been amended on September 1, 2017, extending the revolving credit maturity date under the Credit Agreement for five years after the date of the amendment to June 27, 2023.
+On July 1, 2019, we elected to reduce our Revolving Credit Facility to \$70 million.